JakeJMattson/EmbedBot/setup.md

 ## Build Guide

-Choose one of the following setup options.
+Choose one of the following build options.

 <details>
-<summary>Manual</summary>
+<summary>From Source</summary>

 ### Prerequistes
 - [Download](https://github.com/JakeJMattson/EmbedBot/archive/master.zip) this repository to your machine.